World Wide Web

-Irish Memorial Records
+Internet Research of Irish Memorial Records

 As part of the programme for the Decade of Centenaries, an online archive of Ireland’s First World War records was launched in 2014.
 The Government of Ireland commissioned the digitising of Ireland’s Memorial Records with the support of the In Flanders Field Museum.
 The digitised archive, lists 49,000 Irish soldiers who died during the First World War, or who died as a result of wounds sustained during battle.
 The records can be searched on line by name, place of birth, rank, regiment, service number, date of death and place of burial or commemoration, where that information is known.

 Visit the Decade of Centenaries Site >>